PennyLaneAI/pennylane/doc/code/qml_hf.rst

 The differentiable HF solver allows computing exact gradients with respect to molecular geometry, basis set, and circuit parameters simultaneously using the techniques of automatic differentiation available in `Autograd <https://github.com/HIPS/autograd>`__.
-This makes the solver more versatile and robust compared to non-differentiable tools which mainly rely on numerical approaches for computing gradients, which can lead to inaccuracies and instability.
+This makes the solver more versatile and robust compared to non-differentiable tools that mainly rely on numerical approaches for computing gradients, which can lead to inaccuracies and instability.
 Additionally, optimizing the basis set parameters allows reaching lower ground-state energies without increasing the size of the basis set.
 Overall, the solver allows users to execute end-to-end